 Increase the overall resolution of the reconstruction to improve small feature resolution in your analysis.

-The integrity analysis module lets you characterize your part material qualities like porosity, inclusions and cracks.
+The Integrity Analysis Module lets you characterize your part material qualities like porosity, inclusions and cracks.

 A set of features and aspects of the Lumafield product that are bundled and sold together.